haddocking/haddocking.github.io/education/biomolecular-simulations-2020/Metadynamics_tutorial/index.md

 5. The clusters extracted from the previous step are selected for ensemble-docking calculations.

 Note that in order to perform the cluster analysis outlined above we only need the file containing the CVs values, not the trajectory.
-These values are contained in the COLVAR file, which can be obtained from the trajectory by running plumed as standalone software.
+These values are contained in the COLVAR file, which can be obtained from the trajectory by running plumed as standalone software (and in particular the "driver" plugin that we already used to extract the COLVAR values from the unbiased run).
 Here we will use the following files, already formatted in a convenient manner for our analyses:

 * `CVS_clustering.dat`, which contains, for each frame (i.e. for each structure), the number (starting from 1) of the frame, the values of all of the CVs